gchq/event-logging/README.md

 This will build the _client_ variant of the schema from whatever version of the master `event-logging.xsd` schema is in the local `event-logging-schema` repo, then build _event-logging_ from it.

+#### Documentation

+The Javadoc for the library is automatically pulled from the schema annotations by `jaxb2-rich-contract-plugin`.
+Therefore it is important to ensure that all elements, types and complex types in the schema are fully annotated to provide a rich set of javadocs.

 ### Releasing the _Event Logging_ API jar

 To perform a release simply tag the _master_ branch as follows: